laffed/Fishy_Functions/icons/README.md

 **2. Create subdirectories for each icon:**
   - The name of the subdirectories must match the name of the 'App'.app file in `/Applications/`
-  - Space seperated names make choosing an option from the fish function prompt akward.
-Thus I've changed multi word 'Multi Word App'.app to file names in `/Applications/` and named my custom icon subdirectory likewise.
-For example 'Google Chrome'.app was changed to Chrome.app
+  - App file names that include spaces make choosing an option from the fish function prompt awkward.
+Thus you should rename multiword .app files to a single word name and name your custom icon subdirectory likewise.
+For example, rename 'Google Chrome'.app in `/Applications/` Chrome.app and name custom icon subdirectory `~./MyCustomIconPath/custom/Chrome/`

 **3. Add new app icons to custom subdirectories:**
   - A good place to find icons is [here](https://macosicons.com/#/).
-  - Place the custom icons (.icns file) into its custom subdirectory.
+  - Place the custom icon (.icns file) into its custom subdirectory.
 Rename the custom .icns file exactly corresponding to the default App .icns file
-  - App .icns are located in `/Applications/SomeApp.app/Contents/Resources/`
+  - An App's .icns file is located in `/Applications/SomeApp.app/Contents/Resources/`
   - From the Finder GUI, right click the App > select *Show Package Contents* > `/Contents/Resources/`

 Below shows my custom directory structure and my `/Applications/` directory structure ommitting irrelevant apps.